Anatomy of the Zog Schema

 Required, Default and Catch

-schema.Default(value) sets a default value for the field.
+sets a default value for the field.
 If the data is a zero value it will be replaced with this value, this takes priority over required.
 Tests will still run on this value.

-schema.Catch(value) sets a catch value.
-If this is set it will "catch" any errors with the catch value.
+sets a catch value.
+If this is set it will "catch" any errors or ZogIssues with the catch value.
 Meaning it will set the destination value to the catch value and exit.
 When this is triggered, no matter what error triggers it code will automatically jump to the PostTransforms.
 For more information checkout the parsing execution structure.

 Tests

-A test is what zod calls a "validator".
+A test is what zog calls a "validator".
 It is a struct that represents an individual validation.
-For example z.String().Min(3) is a test that checks if the string is at least 3 characters long.
+For example for the String schema

+generates a test that checks if the string is at least 3 characters long.
 You can view all the default tests that come with each schema type here.

 Creating Custom Tests